Unilever aims to use only renewable energy by 2030

 World leaders were set to meet in Paris from Nov.
 30 to Dec.
 11 to agree on a plan to curb global warming.

-Unilever was among 81 companies, along with rivals Nestle and Procter & Gamble, that have signed up to set emissions targets for their businesses with the aim of limiting global warming to less than 2 degrees Celsius.
+Unilever was among 81 companies, along with rivals Nestle NESN.VX and Procter & Gamble (PG.N), that have signed up to set emissions targets for their businesses with the aim of limiting global warming to less than 2 degrees Celsius.

 Unilever Chief Executive Paul Polman is a leading advocate for the idea that there is a business case for sustainability even as his company's sales have slowed under the weight of a weak margarine business and slowing emerging market economies.